 How to Fire an Employee

-Ensure that the company's actions as you prepare to fire an employee are above reproach.
-How you fire an employee sends a powerful message to your remaining staff - either positive or negative.
-So, always fire an employee as a last resort.
+Ensure that the company's actions, as you prepare to let an employee go, are above reproach.
+How you fire an employee sends a powerful message to your remaining staff—either positive or negative.
+Employment termination is the last step in an extended employee coaching process.
+Use it as a last resort when performance coaching hasn't worked.

-But, do not jeopardize your company success to retain a non-performing employee.
-Fire an employee to ensure the success of your other employees and your business.
+At the same time, do not jeopardize your company's success, a department's success, or your other employees' success, to retain an underperforming employee.
+Fire the employee to ensure the success of your other employees and your business.

-Provide Feedback so the Employee Knows He Is Failing
+Provide Feedback, So the Employee Knows They Are Failing

-The steps you take when you prepare to fire an employee matter.
-Unless the actions of the employee require immediate dismissal from the premises, progressively more intense feedback to the employee about his work performance is in order.
-Make sure you are communicating with the employee by obtaining feedback from the employee that you are communicating effectively.
-Keep in mind that the goal of the feedback is to help the employee succeed and improve.
-Document the content of the feedback meetings, and the date and times.
+The steps that you take when you prepare to fire an employee matter.
+Unless the actions of the employee require immediate dismissal from the premises, progressively more intense feedback to the employee about his or her work performance is in order.

 • How To Provide Feedback That Has an Impact